 implies unique ergodicity.

 \end{main} Indeed, we show that if a flat surface $(X,\omega)$ satisfies the logarithmic law (\ref{eqn:SystLogLaw}) then it satisfies the non-integrability condition in (\ref{eqn:divergence}) and thus that the vertical flow is uniquely ergodic.
+Note that this gives an alternate proof of the theorem of Kerckhoff, Masur and Smillie \cite[Theorem 1]{KMS} that almost every direction on a translation surface has a uniquely ergodic flow.

 However, Masur's logarithmic law (\ref{eqn:loglaw2}) does not imply unique ergodicity.
-We summarize it in the following result. \begin{main} Masur's logarithmic law does not imply unique ergodicity: there exists a flat surface $(X,\omega)$ of genus 2 such that
+The following result answers a question raised in \cite{rodrigo:area1}. \begin{main} Masur's logarithmic law does not imply unique ergodicity: there exists a flat surface $(X,\omega)$ of genus 2 such that

 and the vertical flow is not ergodic. \end{main} What explains the distinction between the main theorems in light of (\ref{eqn:distanceBound})?
 The short answer is that given a theorem of Kerckhoff (stated as Theorem \ref{thm:kerckhoff} in \S \ref{sec:geometry}), the distance in moduli space is measured by the extremal length of homotopically non-trivial closed curves on a surface, and not by the flat length of these curves, which is the type of length considered for the systole.
-More specifically, as a surface degenerates, that is, leaves compact sets of moduli space, the flat length becomes a worse reference for the extremal length, and thus for telling distances in moduli space.
+More specifically, as a surface degenerates, that is, as the Teichm\"uller orbit of a surface leaves compact sets of moduli space, the flat length becomes a worse reference for the extremal length, and thus for telling distances in moduli space.
 As such, \textbf{the flat geometry controls unique ergodicity}.
 To prove the Main Theorem \ref{thm:negative} we devise a construction (following \cite{kat:erg}, \cite{sat:erg} and \cite{veech:strict}) to take advantage of this observation to construct a surface which does not diverge in moduli space too quickly but has systoles which degenerate quickly enough to make (\ref{eqn:divergence}) fail and even to have a non-ergodic translation flow.
 We do this in Sections \ref{sec:geometry} and \ref{sec:example}.

-Our approach to prove the Main Theorem \ref{thm:main}, is to show that if a surface satisfies the logarithm law (\ref{eqn:SystLogLaw}) then there exists a $C_g>0$ depending only on genus so that for a set of $t_i$ of positive lower density we have that
+Our approach to prove the Main Theorem \ref{thm:main}, is to show that if a surface satisfies the logarithm law (\ref{eqn:SystLogLaw}) then there exists a $C_g>0$ depending only on genus so that for a set of $t$ of positive lower density we have that